hannahdesmond/mastery-curriculum/chapter7/README.md

 array.slice(0, 1)
 ```

-> This is the first method we've met that takes two arguments. `slice`'s first argument is the starting index, and the last argument is the index to stop on.
+> This is the first method we've met that takes two arguments. `slice`'s first argument is the starting index, and the last argument is length of the slice.
 Play around to figure it out.

 ## Outputting from arrays